 From January 2023, the Medical Board of Australia (MBA) required all medical specialists in Australia to undertake CPD, through a CPD 'Home', with some small alterations to the allocation of hours, but with no change to the number of hours required annually.
 This aligns with the Medical Council of New Zealand (MCNZ) CPD requirements for annual recertification.
-These changes are outlined in this guide.
+From 2024 all medical colleges are required to report the CPD compliance of program participants to the Medical Board of Australia or the Medical Council of New Zealand by 30 June of the following year